racyjelly/racyjelly/README.md

-- 👋 Hi, I’m @racyjelly
+- 👋 Hi, I’m racyjelly
-- 👀 I’m interested in foreign language and programming language.
+- 👀 I’m interested in AI and Front-end task.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, R and HTML/CSS.
+- 🍕 I love to eat Pizza and Salad!